syncfusion-content/javascript-docs/js/Overview.md

 documentation: ug
 ---

-# Welcome to Syncfusion Essential JS
+# Welcome to Syncfusion JavaScript controlS

 > Syncfusion jQuery based widgets are no longer in active development.
 Switch to our pure JavaScript based next generation Essential JS 2 library.